 Leaders discretion after November 30, 2019.

-Come share in the adventure of traveling through some of the most spectacular scenery in the world, from the summit on Trailridge Road, to the Beauty of the Garden of the Gods, to the bottom of the Black Canyon of the Gunnison, to the Teton Mountains and the geysers of Yellowstone.
+Come share in the adventure of traveling through some of the most spectacular scenery in the world, from the summit on Trail Ridge Road, to the beauty of the Garden of the Gods, to the bottom of the Black Canyon of the Gunnison, to the Teton Mountains and the geysers of Yellowstone.
 Be prepared for vistas that will take your breath away, literally.
 We’ll travel at some of the highest elevations possible in North America.
-Stops in order are Estes Park, Manitou Springs, Cimarron, Grand Junction, Dinosaur NM, Flaming Gorge, Jackson Hole and Yellowstone NP.
+Stops in order are: Estes Park, Manitou Springs, Cimarron, Fruita (for Colorado National Monument), Dinosaur National Monument, Flaming Gorge, Grand Teton and Yellowstone national parks.

 Because of the time of year we could possibly run into snow at any location throughout the caravan with evening temperatures possibly in the lower 30’s.
 The snow usually doesn’t stick around long since daytime temperatures typically range in the 60’s to 70’s.
-We are attempting to find campgrounds with full service hookups or at minimum 30 Amp electrical services due to the cold evenings.
-However, we are planning two (2) days of dry camping close to the Dinosaur National Monument, one of the warmer (and some time hot) locations.
+We are attempting to find campgrounds with full service hookups or at minimum 30-amp electrical services due to the cold evenings.
+However, we are planning two (2) days of dry camping close to the Dinosaur National Monument, one of the warmer (and sometimes hot) locations.
 Good vehicle/trailer maintenance and appropriate accessories will be important due to our planned mountain traversing routes and high elevation camp sites.

 The route will require driving long distances with steep mountainous grades, many switchbacks and high altitudes.
 Some roads have no guardrails.
 Your familiarity with your rig and your ability to control it under these driving conditions is critical.
 This caravan should not be the place to learn.